dfinity/examples/svelte/svelte-motoko-starter/README.md

 This template contains

 - a Svelte frontend app under `src/frontend` to be hosted on-chain, with support for authentication using Internet Identity
-- a Mokoto dapp under `src/backend` to serve as a backend to the Svelte frontend
+- a Motoko dapp under `src/backend` to serve as a backend to the Svelte frontend

 You can see a deployed version of this template here: https://zixfv-4yaaa-aaaam-aaatq-cai.ic0.app/